GCOOS/csv2nc/README.md

 # csv2nc
-Routines to convert  GCOOS CSV files as generated from the GCOOS WAF to a netCDF4 with NODC netCDF template.
+Routines to convert  GCOOS CSV files as generated from the GCOOS WAF to a netCDF (3 and 4) with NODC netCDF template.